Well, if

 another Contest from a DX Location.

-Mr. Ed Kelly, VP9GE offers nice apartments and
+Mr. Ed Kelly, VP9GE offers nice apartments and station for

 rent, details may be found on